2010s in the United Kingdom

-2010s in United Kingdom history refers to significant political and societal historical events in the United Kingdom in the 2010s, presented as a historical overview in narrative format.
+Events from the decade 2010s in the United Kingdom.

 There were four prime ministers during this time (Brown, Cameron, May, Johnson).
 However, Brown and Johnson were collectively in power for less than a year of this decade, the vast majority of the decade being under Cameron and May's premierships.
 There were four general elections (2010, 2015, 2017, 2019) and three parties (Labour, Conservatives, Liberal Democrats as a junior coalition partner) had been in government during this time.
 The decade began with the last months of an unpopular Labour government that had been in power for 13 years had overseen the 2008 financial crisis, and the 2010 United Kingdom general election that resulted in the first hung parliament in 36 years.
 The decade ended with a Parliamentary deadlock over the issue of Brexit that ultimately led to the resignation of Theresa May as prime minister.
 Boris Johnson decided that leading a minority government was unviable, and Parliament arranged for an early general election (the first winter election since 1974), which produced the biggest Conservative majority since 1987.

 Notable trends during the 2010s included an increase in euroscepticism culminating in a vote by a small margin in favour of leaving the EU in the 2016 Brexit referendum, four electoral victories for the Conservative Party and a concomitant decline in electoral performance for the Labour Party, and national debates concerning devolved administrations and independence movements, particularly in Scotland where the 2014 Scottish independence referendum saw 55.3% of voters support remaining part of the UK.

-The 2010 election saw the Far right British National Party (BNP) peaked with 1.9% of the vote, representing the most successful electoral performance for an extreme-right party in UK history.
+The 2010 election saw the far-right British National Party (BNP) peak with 1.9% of the vote, representing the most successful electoral performance for an extreme-right party in UK history.
 The BNP would see their support decrease afterwards.
 The 2010s saw the UK Independence Party (UKIP) increasing in support.
 In the 2015 general election, UKIP peaked with over 3.8 million votes (12.6% of the total), replacing the Liberal Democrats as the third most popular party.